1925 - 1949

 murder story

-Wehmeyer's appeal was denied.
-A plea for clemency was also rejected.
-An execution scheduled for 10 May 1949 was briefly postponed when his lawyer introduced a new witness in an effort to reopen the case.
-That motion was rejected swiftly, and on 11 May 1949, Wehmeyer was executed by guillotine in the Lehrter Straße prison in West Berlin.
+Wehmeyer's appeal was denied, and his plea for clemency was unsuccessful.
+A planned execution on 10 May 1949 was delayed when his lawyer submitted a new witness and requested a retrial, which was immediately rejected.
+On the morning of 11 May 1949, Berthold Wehmeyer was executed by guillotine in the Lehrter Straße cellular prison in West Berlin.